 Now, pull back on the cocking piece, rapidly turning the knob counterclockwise and the rifle clockwise at the same time.
 With two hands sharing the work, deploying the safety is half as difficult.
 The bolt should now be locked to the receiver.
 Pull the trigger and nothing should happen.
 When you get your rifle home, practice this move until you need orthopedic hand surgery.
 Ten turns ought to do it, maybe less if you frequently limp-wrist your Wonder Nine.

-In our next thrilling episode, we’ll inspect the crown and if you’re not bored we’ll check the bore.
-We’ll measure the firing pin depth and head spacing.
+In our next thrilling episode, we’ll inspect the crown and if you’re not bored we’ll check the bore rifling.
+You want a good bore, and we’ll measure the firing pin depth and head spacing.
 We’ll look at some markings and – cover your noses – remove any remaining cosmoline.
 I have a tip on the last one that will make y’all heroes to your spouses.
 In the final chapter, we’ll sight her in, tune her up and blow some shit to smithereens.

 [Click here to read Chris Dumm’s review of the Mosin Nagant]